ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 Some suitable API Catalog document formats include:

 * (RECOMMENDED) A linkset {{!RFC9264}} of API endpoints and information to facilitate API usage.
-The linkset SHOULD include a profile parameter (sectionn 5 of {{!RFC9264}}) with the Profile URI 'https://datatracker.ietf.org/doc/draft-ietf-httpapi-api-catalog' to indicate the linkset is representing an API Catalog document as defined above.
+The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with the Profile URI 'https://datatracker.ietf.org/doc/draft-ietf-httpapi-api-catalog' to indicate the linkset is representing an API Catalog document as defined above.
 * An APIs.json document [APIsjson]
 * API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage
 * A RESTDesc semantic description for hypermedia APIs [RESTdesc]